lucasbasquerotto/pod/README.md

 - `var_run__meta__no_colors`: don't print colors in information, warnings, errors and summaries.
 - `var_run__meta__error_on_warn`: throw error on warnings (command `util:warn`).

-Among the scripts are those that have common code for different services (like backing up and restoring databases, graceful reload, TLS certificate generation, syncing to a S3 bucket, among other use cases) that can be seen at [services.sh](/shared/scripts/services.sh) which, then, call the expected service, if any.
+Among the scripts are those that have common code for different services (like backing up and restoring databases, graceful reload, TLS certificate generation, syncing to an S3 bucket, among other use cases) that can be seen at [services.sh](/shared/scripts/services.sh) which, then, call the expected service, if any.

 There are also scripts for generic execution, that can be seen at the directory [/main/scripts](/main/scripts).
 An important use case is the possibility to run an `upgrade` command, that can be used for deployments in general.
 Other commands include what can be called as **pod tasks**, whose inputs can be defined as variables in `vars.sh`, and then used generically, calling the same tasks but with different arguments, without having to define the arguments explicitly every time.

 The `upgrade` (or `u`) command runs the following commands: `build` (build, pulling when needed, container images), `prepare` (to create and copy directories and files, and assigning permissions to them) and `setup` (which runs restore processes for databases, download backed up uploaded files that are needed locally, among other tasks, defined in the pod task named `var_run__tasks__setup` in the `vars.sh` file, run migrations, defined in the `migrate` command, and then starts the pod containers).

-If the setup task have more than 1 task, it can be created a special pod task, known as group task, to run all of them.
+If the setup task has more than 1 task, it can be created a special pod task, known as group task, to run all of them.
 For example, the following variables specify that the setup task (`group_setup`) must run the pod tasks `db_restore` and `uploads_setup`:

 ```bash
 export var_run__tasks__setup='group_setup'